micahgalos/micahgalos.github.io/content/about/index.md

   - Python
 ---

 Hello!
+I am a first generation alumni from the University of California, Riverside--where I completed my Bachelor's of Science in Computer Engineering from 2019 - 2021.

+I am currently active brushing up my C++/Java coding and problem-solving skills while looking for software (development) engineering positions.

-Here is a list of the technologies that I'm familiar with!
+Here is a list of the languages that I'm familiar with!